SublimeText/Helium/README.md

 Currently it supports the actions below:

+  - Connect to Jupyter gateway and start / interrupt / shutdown / restart kernels.
   - Connect to running Jupyter processes through HTTP.

     + The plugin can deal authorization by token.

-  - Connect view to a Jupyter kernel.
-We can also start a kernel.
   - Execute code block in view and get the result within ST3.

+    + The executed code blocks are:

+      * If there are selected regions, execute them.
+      * If not, the adjacent lines with no empty line and not less indented than the line which includes the cursor are considered as the code block.

     + A view to store inputs and results is created for each kernel.
     + Figures with "image/png" type and passed as a "display_data" message can be shown within result view.

+  - Autocomplete is provided by the kernel.
-  - Get completion from the connected Jupyter kernel.
+  - Get object inspection from the kernel.

 Why using Jupyter?
 -----------------

-We can execute code, retrieve results including images, get completions and function signatures by the unified Jupyter protocol regardless of language if it has Jupyter kernel.
+We can execute code, retrieve results including images, get completions and object inspections by the Jupyter protocol regardless of the interpreter implementation of languages if it has Jupyter kernel.
 If we try to do that by directly running interpreters there should be several interpreter-specific problems, but we can entrust the kernel maintainers on language-specific problems by using Jupyter.